 Beyond the trees was a large manicured lawn.
 It sloped down to a brown brick building that curved around three sides of a cobblestone yard.
 A private school, maybe, or an old house converted to some modern use.
 Beyond the roof slates, dawn had already arrived in the clouded sky, discreetly, and without drama.
 He stood in the shelter of the trees, reluctant to trespass, suddenly tired.

 At that moment, a deep chime sounded from within the building, as if from a great bell, and birdsong burst up from the branches behind him.
-The tone billowed and ebbed, impossibly pure, and Lionel could feel the breeze waxing and waning in harmony with it, and the whole waking world being tuned and aligned to the deep clear note, and something shifted inside his chest.
+The tone billowed and ebbed, impossibly pure, and he could feel the breeze wax and wane in harmony with it, and the whole waking world being tuned and aligned to the deep clear note, and something shifted inside his chest.
 As the last echo faded, a door swung open on one side of the courtyard.
 An orange-robed monk stepped out.
 He held the door with one hand and covered a yawn with the other, and a procession of monks emerged single-file into the chill morning, their black sandals pattering on the cobbles, their arms folded inside wide sleeves, their heads lowered.

 Thank you for reading.
 Please consider sharing on social media by clicking one of the buttons below.